 This user asked if his experience with candy flipping was a reason that “a friend and I unintentionally and very undesirably fell deeply in love for the duration of the trip.”

-While there’s plenty of anecdotal evidence that psychedelic drugs can help in building a balanced relationship and open-mindedness, more clinical research is needed in the context of supervised couples therapy sessions.
-Drug use should also not be presumed to be the solution to any relationship problems by itself.
+While there’s plenty of anecdotal evidence that psychedelic drugs can help in building a balanced relationship and open-mindedness, more clinical research is needed in the therapeutic context of supervised couples therapy sessions.
+Drug use should also not be presumed to be a substitute for individual psychotherapy, or the solution to any mental health issues or relationship problems by itself.
 Seriously.